 How Much Light Does Hydroponic Cilantro Need?

-Cilantro doesn’t need intense light to grown and can be grown under T5 fluorescent lighting.
-Since we only need cilantro in its vegetive stage when it’s harvesting leaves, the same light can be used to grow cilantro from start to finish.
+Cilantro doesn’t need intense light to grow and can be grown under T5 fluorescent lighting.
+Since we only need cilantro in its vegetative stage when it’s harvesting leaves, the same light can be used to grow cilantro from start to finish.